Relmoyt/TailwindProject/README.md

 - Vite
 - JavaScript

 > This project has no purpose.
-I'm just learning.
+I'm just Bored.